 Here Magento will be searching for these IDs: '17', '15', '12', '44' and the stated Amasty rule will work as desired.

 2. Compare with zero

 At first sight this condition looks legit.
-But there’s a technical issue: basically, you should avoid comparing with zero everywhere in Magento, not only in promotions or shipping rules.
+But there's a technical issue: basically, you should avoid comparing with zero everywhere in Magento, not only in sales or shipping rules.

 The following condition is identical logically and, what is more important, it will work correctly.

 Sometimes people use > or < symbols to describe amount comparison relations, but Magento won't understand them properly.
 Use a special conditions operator instead:

 Very often we notice that Magento shop owners use 'range' when they need Magento to apply something to a list of items.
 This is wrong, and Magento won't understand this combination as a range.
 You need to list items (in our case - SKUs) one by one using a comma.
 And yes, 'is/is one of' case shown once again.

 However, there are a few clients who use manual listing of all the post-codes, therefore, for post-code ranges we normally use the operator ‘starts from’ and, if needed, ‘ends with’.

 Names can't be used with default shipping address, you need to use the default shipping ID instead.
 Literal location names are used with Shipping state/Province entities.